Skip to main content

 Written by Soren Bjornstad

-Before you can annotate a PDF, you first need to upload it.
+Before you can annotate a PDF or generate a study plan with Guided Learn Mode, you first need to upload it.

 PDF annotation is a RemNote Pro feature.
 Free users can upload up to three PDFs in total to try the feature out.